wretiii/re-pack/README.md

 Rules Analysis
 ==================

-`rulegen.py` implements password analysis and rule generation for the Hashcat password cracker as described in the [Automatic Password Rule Analysis and Generation](http://thesprawl.org/research/automatic-password-rule-analysis-generation/) paper.
-Please review this document for detailed discussion on the theory of rule analysis and generation.
+`rulegen.py` implements password analysis and rule generation for the Hashcat password cracker.
+This version has been updated to be compatible with Python 3 and modern versions of pyenchant.

-Reversing source words and word mangling rules from already cracked passwords can be very effective in performing attacks against still encrypted hashes.
-By continuously recycling/expanding generated rules and words you may be able to crack a greater number of passwords.

 Prerequisites
 -----------------
-There are several prerequisites for the effective use of `rulegen.py`.
-The tool utilizes Enchant spell-checking library to interface with a number of spell-checking engines such as Aspell, MySpell, etc. You must install these tools prior to use.
-It is also critical to install dictionaries for whatever spell-checking engine you end up using (alternatively it is possible to use a custom wordlist).
-At last, I have bundled PyEnchant for convenience which should interface directly with Enchant's shared libraries; however, should there be any issues, simply remove the bundled 'enchant' directory and install PyEnchant for your distribution.

-For additional details on specific Hashcat rule syntax see [Hashcat Rule Based Attack](http://hashcat.net/wiki/doku.php?id=rule_based_attack).
+The tool utilizes Enchant spell-checking library to interface with spell-checking engines.
+You must install pyenchant using:

+    $ pip3 install pyenchant

+For Linux users, you may also need to install the enchant library:

+    $ sudo apt-get install python3-enchant

 Analyzing a Single Password
 -------------------------------

 The most basic use of `rulegen.py` involves analysis of a single password to automatically detect rules.
 Let's detect rules and potential source word used to generate a sample password `P@55w0rd123`:

-    $ python rulegen.py --verbose --password P@55w0rd123
+    $ python3 rulegen.py --verbose --password P@55w0rd123
                            _
-         RuleGen #.#.#    | |
+         RuleGen 1.0.1    | |
           _ __   __ _  ___| | _
          | '_ \ / _` |/ __| |/ /
          | |_) | (_| | (__|   <
          | .__/ \__,_|\___|_|\_\
          | |
-         |_| iphelix@thesprawl.org
+         |_| @wretiii

     [*] Using Enchant 'aspell' module.
 For best results please install